AustinPenner/Docker-Quickstart-on-Windows/README.md

 `$ docker start mongoserver`

-Windows doesn't like "$PWD" to reference the current file path.
-Replace this with the full file path on your machine:

-  `$ docker run --name mongoserver -p 27017:27017 -v c:/Users/username/galvanize:/home/data -d mongo`

 From this point the usage is much the same across operating systems.
 You can use the docker [quick start guide](https://github.com/GalvanizeDataScience/lectures/blob/Austin/docker/docker_quick_guide.md) from here.